gluster/glusterdocs/Administrator Guide/Split brain and ways to deal with it.md

 To avoid this we have to set the quorum-count to 2, which will cost the availability.
 Even if we have one replica brick up and running, the quorum is not met and we end up seeing EROFS.

 ### 1. Replica 3 volume:
 When we create a replicated or distributed replicated volume with replica count 3, the cluster.quorum-type option is set to auto by default.
 That means at least 2 bricks should be up and running to satisfy the quorum and allow the writes.
 This is the recommended setting for a replica 3 volume and this should not be changed.
-Here is how it prevent files from ending up in split brain:
+Here is how it prevents files from ending up in split brain:

 B1, B2, and B3 are the 3 bricks of a replica 3 volume.
 1. B1 & B2 are up and B3 is down.
 Quorum is met and write happens on B1 & B2.